My accusers' speeches may have

 didn't have the boldness or impudence or inclination to address you as you would

-and saying and doing many things which you have been accustomed to
+and saying the things that you have been accustomed to

 others, and which, as I say, are unworthy of me or anybody.
 I

-that I should not stoop so low, and I am not sorry now about the
+that I should not stoop so low, and I am not sorry now about how I

 defended myself.
 I

 would rather die, having spoken the truth as I did, than speak